 There are buyers and influencers when it comes to purchasing.
 A list of personas should be made for each category.
 Influencers are usually in lower tiers who have a considerable say in what gets bought.
 The omni-channel manager is the influencer in this case.
 Traditional data providers give you ‘matching results’ for titles you search for.
 You need more than that.
 What you need is a semantic mapping of all ‘probable’ candidates.
 Digital Marketing Manager and Performance Marketing Manager might mean one and the same and you might miss the latter if you are filtering decision makers by titles you are familiar with.

-Besides, an intelligent data provider could look at your CRM data and discover personas you’ve had great success with, use that to discover look-alike prospects and decision makers.
+Besides, an intelligent data provider could look at your CRM data and discover personas you’ve had great success with, and use that to discover look-alike prospects and decision makers.

 Again, the better you are able to identify the personas and the ‘named’ decision makers, the more effective your ABM campaigns become.